ragnarkon/ragnarkon/README.md

 #### :octocat: Notable Repositories

-Unfortunately most of the repositories I work on a daily basis are private.
+Most of the repositories I work on a daily basis are private.
 But on the rare occasion I am able to post something open source and it's something I think will be useful, I'll post it below.

 - [ragnarkon/puppet-lint-deprecation-check](https://github.com/ragnarkon/puppet-lint-deprecation-check) - Puppet Lint plugin to check for deprecated code.